zanozik/cdnjs/README.md

 Choose desired version and asset, your custom alias (name) to call from your templates, default will be generated for you.
 If you want to use version check, choose *Version check* and *Autoupdate* masks.
+Make sure you configured you cron scheduler correctly, if you want to use version checks (refer to[Task Scheduling](https://laravel.com/docs/5.4/scheduling) on Laravel website)

 ![Screenshot](http://i.imgur.com/E0Q8UbR.png)